Skip Ribbon Commands

 • Relax and maintain a comfortable position.

-• Do not move or change your body position suddenly.
+• Do not move or change your body position unnecessarily.

 • Let your practitioner know if you feel pain or any uncomfortable sensations as the needle are placed so that proper adjustments can be made.